 - ½ cup chopped dried apricots

-- 2 tbsp Sprouts Brand organic apricot preserves
+- 2 tablespoon Sprouts Brand organic apricot preserves

-- ½ cup + 2 tbsp organic butter or ghee, melted – divided
+- ½ cup + 2 tablespoon organic butter or ghee, melted – divided

 - 1 ¾ cup organic chicken broth